 - Bring your identification, valuable papers, and medications in their original containers.

-- Bring flashlights and a battery operated radio or TV with extra batteries for all.
+- Bring flashlights and a battery-operated radio or TV with extra batteries.

-- Stay inside and follow directions that are given for your comfort and safety.
+- Stay inside and follow directions that are given for your comfort and safety; you will not be allowed outside until the officials give an "all clear" message.

 However, if a storm threatens during your visit, keep informed with local news and follow any evacuation orders that are issued.
 If you aren't required to evacuate, follow the tips above to help keep you and your family safe.